nordseele/hans/doc/notes.md

 ### Aim

-- Wireless connection between the Eurorack modules capable of communicating via i2c (and Monome ii protocol). => OSC via Wifi && Midi over Bluetooth.
+- Wireless connection between an iPad or other OSC or Midi Ble capable device and the Eurorack modules capable of communicating via i2c (and Monome ii protocol). => OSC via Wifi && Midi over Bluetooth.
 - RPI should be powered by a Eurorack case => Raspberry Pi Zero W = power, connectivity & low consumption
 - Simple code and effectiveness => Node.js